EDUC 301/401 INTRODUCTION TO EDUCATION (3CR)

 EDUC 255 LITERACY ACROSS THE CONTENT AREAS (3CR)

 Literacy Across the Content Areas examines the development of literacy through various perspectives.
 The course provides instruction to CWRU students preparing to become content area teachers to help enhance their own students’ reading comprehension and writing profieciency.
 The course includes instructional routines and strategies designed to develop content area literacy using reading and writing to engage students with expository text, academic language and content area vocabulary, best practices for studying, accommodating diverse learners and learning styles, and the use of trade books.
-Integral to the course is field experience at a local high school.
+Integral to the course is field experience.

 EDUC 386/486 INTRODUCTION TO INSTRUCTIONAL TECHNOLOGY (3 CR)

 This course is designed to address the basic technology skills which are required of all teachers.
 The course uses both concept and project based learning activities.
 Each of the projects is centered on a set of activities designed to allow students to demonstrate a particular subset of competencies.
-The course will not always provide step by step directions for completing projects; instead it will promote the use of existing information and resources to allow students to develop the ability to learn new technology independently.
-Each of the projects wil also contain the opportunity for the student to reflect on how the technology impacts their teaching.
+The course will promote the use of existing information and resources to allow students to develop the ability to learn new technology independently.

 EDUC 325 SPECIAL METHODS I (2CR)